syrenly/weather-forecast/README.md

 Navigate to `http://localhost:4200/`.

+> With this mode, the application will be built in _production_.
+Remember to update the license key for the OpenWeather API [here](./src//assets/configuration.prod.json) with a full working one.

 ## Attributions

 The project depends on [Open Weather Map](https://openweathermap.org), which provides an API with free license.
 The license is limited to small number of requests and few methods.